sitepack-io/storelinkr-wordpress/readme.txt

 You can programmatically change the rendering of the variant options on a product details page.
 Use the "storelinkr_variant_dropdown_label" filter the change the label, or the "storelinkr_variant_html" filter to change the complete HTML rendering.
 The style and design of the product variant could also changed by using the "storelinkr_variant_css" filter for the CSS code.

+= How do I map my WooCommerce categories to marketplaces? =

+Category mapping is managed directly within the [StoreLinkr portal](https://storelinkr.com).
+This allows you to easily link your WooCommerce categories to the specific category structures of various European marketplaces, ensuring your products are always listed in the right place.

+= Does StoreLinkr support automated order routing? =

+Yes, StoreLinkr features intelligent order routing.
+You can configure rules in our portal to automatically route orders from different marketplaces to your WooCommerce store or directly to your fulfillment partners, streamlining your entire shipping process.

 = I have another question not listed here =

-Perhaps our [online helpdesk](https://storelinkr.com) can assist you further.
+Perhaps our [online knowledge base](https://help.storelinkr.com) can assist you further.
 Otherwise, our support team is also available to answer your question.

 == Developers ==